Hotchapu13/Hotchapu13/README.md

-- 👋 Hi, I’m Nuwe Bryant Nyero, a student of software engineering at Mbarara University of Science and Technology and a believer in Jesus Christ.
+- 👋 Hi, I’m Nuwe Bryant Nyero, a student of software engineering at Mbarara University of Science and Technology.
-- 👀 My interests extend beyond my work and studies, encompassing technology, a bit of theology, sports in general but with a deep passion for basketball.
+- 👀 My interests extend beyond my work and studies but encompase application development, data analysis, cyber-security and machine learning
-- 🌱 I’m currently learning python, java and pursuing a certificate in cybersecurity from ICS2
+- 🌱 I’m currently learning C, Python, Java and pursuing a certificate in cybersecurity from ICS2
-- 💞️ I’m looking to collaborate on any project that might help me grasp and master the fundamentals of python and java in order for me to up my skillset and forge a path in solving real world problmes through the use of these skills.
+- 💞️ I’m looking to collaborate on any project that might help me grasp and master the fundamental concepts of programming in order for me to up my skillset and forge a path in solving real world problmes through the use of these skills.
 - 📫 How to reach me ...
-Email: nuwebryant@gmail.com twitter: @nuwe_bryant instagram: @iam_nuwe
+Email: nuwebryant@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ... deeply passionate about basketball and Jesus

 <!---
 Hotchapu13/Hotchapu13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.